Gibbs measures on mutually interacting Brownian paths under singularities

 where $Z_t$ is the normalizing constant in \eqref{Phat} and $H^1(\R^3)$ denotes the usual Sobolev space of square integrable functions with square integrable gradient.
 The variational formula in \eqref{Pekarfor} was analyzed by Lieb (\cite{L76}) with the result that there is a rotationally symmetric maximizer $\psi_0$, which is unique modulo spatial shifts.
-Note that the interaction appearing in \eqref{polaron} is self-attractive, the measure favors paths which, at least for fixed $\lambda>0$ and short time scales, tend to clump together.
-However, for the $\lambda\sim 0$ (i.e., strong coupling regime), such an attractive interaction should get more and more smeared out and the behavior of the actual path measures $\widehat\P_{\lambda,t}$ should be approximated by limiting asymptotic behavior of $\widehat\P_t \circ L_t^{-1}$ for large $t$, see the heuristic discussion of Spohn (\cite{Sp87}).
-Such a rigorous analysis of $\widehat\P_t$ has been carried out in \cite{MV14} by proving that the asymptotic distribution of $L_t$ under $\widehat\P_t$ concentrate around the maximizers $\mathfrak m=\{\psi_0^2\star\delta_x\colon x \in \R^3\}$ of the variational problem \eqref{Pekarfor}, i.e.,
+Given the coincidental behavior \eqref{Pekarfor} of the partition functions, one believes that the polaron measure $\widehat\P_{\lambda,t}$ to be approximated by $\widehat\P_t$ for $\lambda\to 0$. {\footnote{Note that the interaction appearing in \eqref{polaron} is self-attractive, the measure favors paths which, at least for fixed $\lambda>0$ and short time scales, tend to clump together.
+However, for the $\lambda\sim 0$ (i.e., strong coupling regime), this attractive effect gets more and more smeared out and the behavior of the actual path measures $\widehat\P_{\lambda,t}$ is then believed to be an approximation of the limiting asymptotic behavior of $\widehat\P_t \circ L_t^{-1}$, see the discussion in Section 1.1 in \cite{BKM15}, as well as (Spohn \cite{Sp87}).}} This quest led to a rigorous analysis of $\widehat\P_t$ and the first fundamental result (\cite{MV14}) showed that the asymptotic distribution of $L_t$ under $\widehat\P_t$ concentrates around the maximizers $\mathfrak m=\{\psi_0^2\star\delta_x\colon x \in \R^3\}$ of the variational problem \eqref{Pekarfor}, i.e.,